sandeepkunkunuru/data_access/README.md

 Scope
 ------
 * Setup VoltDB Community Edition.
-* VoltDB features - Tables, stored procedures - inline and user defined, views
+* VoltDB features - Tables, stored procedures - inline and user defined, views, paritioning, use custom classes in stored procedures.
 * Benchmark VoltDB.
-* VoltDB stored procedures to add to the built-in list of functions ex: UDFs like group_concat or listagg and UDTFs like explode
+* VoltDB stored procedures to add to the built-in list of functions ex: UDFs like group_concat (a.k.a listagg) a UDTFs like explode

 Module - voltdb_benchmark - Description
 ---------------------------------------